hlucey/third-party/cis5-iam.md

 3. [Develop and host your service brokers](/docs/third-party/cis3-broker.html).

-## Derive your IAM Redirect URI (resource management console: IAM page)
+## Derive your IAM redirect URI (resource management console: IAM page)

-When you defined your service in resource management console, you generated a Client ID, but note that you likely did not have a Redirect URI at the time.
-This means IAM created a Client ID that is set to false.
-Until you return to the resource management console with your Redirect URI, you won't have a true Client ID.
+When you defined your service in resource management console, you generated a client ID, but note that you likely did not have a redirect URI at the time.
+This means IAM created a client ID that is set to false.
+Until you return to the resource management console with your redirect URI, you won't have a true client ID.

 The good news is that in the previous development step, you developed an OSB and hosted it (You probably saw IAM values in the sample broker code).
 The `redirect_uri` is usually the host url where the app lives with some additional url that will handle the authentication/authorization.